Optical fibre communication

 ➨It does not generate any spark.
 Due to this fact it finds applications in automobile industry also.

 ➨Unlike RF based systems which can be tapped and intruded by the intruder, fiber based communication can not be tapped as light is transported within the cable itself.
 This enhances security for individuals as well as business enterprises.

-Following are the drawbacks or disadvantages of Fiber optic cable:
+Following are the drawbacks or disadvantages of Optical fibre:

 ➨Cost: The initial installation cost is higher due to expensive optical transmitter and receiver.
 Moreover it requires specific tools for maintenance and repair.